e1r1k/INF367A-Spaceship-Titanic/README.md

 This allows us to train classifiers as we can remove missing values without loosing data, but the XGBoost diffusion models can also be used to generate completely synthetic data, which might improve generalization.
 This is done by generating a complete dataset full of noise and passing it through one model after the other, from most noisy to least.
 One limitation of data generation is that it is not able to replicate hard domain rules like people in CryoSleep not being able to spend money.
 To deal with this, postprocessing is applied to the affected column and remaining data is rescaled to normal values with respects to the original dataset.

 Lastly, the augmented dataset comprising equal parts imputed original data and synthetic samples (1:1 ratio, 13908 total samples) is processed to be in the same format as the baseline manually imputed non-augmented version for evaluation.

-**Security note:**
-Right now my acces token for tabpfn_client is in a .env file. if we were to publish the work on github we would need to make a .gitignore file that contained the .env file and specify in the readme that the user needs to login to priorlabs and generate an acces token themself.
-Right now the token is visible so the project should not be shared with anyone as is.